noahbrenner/curriculum/JavaScript/Core/objects-and-arrays-ii/README.md

-name: Objects and Arrays 2
+name: Objects and Arrays II

 type: insights-list

 description: Tips about Arrays and Objects in JavaScript

 section: 1

+parent: numbers

 insights:
   - arrays-can-be-used-as-stack